weblearn22/ERPscanr/docs/index.md

     - lastupdate: 2017/03/23 07:24
     - scraped on: Thursday 23 March

-## CNS Poster
+## Reference

+A preprint for this project is upcoming.

-The poster on this project which was presented at the Cognitive Neuroscience Society (CNS) meeting is available to view and download [here.](https://www.dropbox.com/s/sgnz7ecd3qp6tb7/TDonoghue_ERP-SCANR_CNS.pdf?dl=0)
+A [poster](https://www.dropbox.com/s/sgnz7ecd3qp6tb7/TDonoghue_ERP-SCANR_CNS.pdf?dl=0) for this project was presented at the Cognitive Neuroscience Society (CNS) conference in 2017.

 ## Contact

-ERP-SCANR was built by Tom Donoghue, from the [Voytek lab](http://voyteklab.com) at UC San Diego.
+ERP-SCANR was built by [Tom Donoghue](https://tomdonoghue.github.io/).
-Please get in touch with any questions, comments, suggestions at thomasdonoghue@hotmail.ca, or @TomDonoghue on Twitter.
+Please get in touch with any questions, comments, suggestions at tdonoghue.research@gmail.com, or @TomDonoghue on Twitter.

 ## Acknowledgements

-This project is similar to and inspired by [Brain-SCANR.](http://www.brainscanr.com) It is also inspired by [NeuroSynth](http://www.neurosynth.org), another meta-analytic tool for fMRI research.
+This project is based on the [BrainSCANR](https://doi.org/10.1016/j.jneumeth.2012.04.019) project, by Jessica & Bradley Voytek, and also takes inspiration from the [NeuroSynth](http://www.neurosynth.org) project by Tal Yarkoni.

-This project is built on the PudMed E-Utilities API, and open source tools, using Python and in particular using nltk and BeautifulSoup.
-The codebase is hosted on Github academic, and this website is hosted by Github-Pages.
+This project is done with the [LISC](https://lisc-tools.github.io/) Python tool, which allows for collecting and analyzing the scientific literature.
+This tool and project are built upon the PudMed E-Utilities API, and open source tools.